Proving Fault in Accidents

 - If the injured person was also partly responsible for his/her injuries (for example, acting in a reckless manner), then their award for their personal injuries may be reduced by an amount equal to how much he or she contributed to their own accident.

-- If a person negligently injures another person while in the employ of another party, the employer may be responsible for the injuries sustained by the injured person.
+- If a person negligently injures another person while in the employ of another party, the employer may be responsible for the injuries sustained by the injured person if the employee was on the job at the time of the accident.

-- If the injuries are sustained while on property that is poorly maintained and dangerous, the owner of the property may be liable because s/he was negligent in maintaining that property in a safe condition.
+- If the injuries are sustained while on property that is poorly maintained and dangerous, the owner of the property may be liable because they were negligent in maintaining that property in a safe condition.

 More Than One Person at Fault